Prefill checkout properties

 How it works

-Paddle Checkout is optimized for conversion, presenting customers with two screens where they're asked for:
+Paddle Checkout is optimized for conversion, asking customers for:

 - Email address